-Study site and methods: EC flux measurements (Gill R3IA sonic anemometer and Aerodyne miniQCL) were conducted at the FLUXNET site Neustift (AT-Neu), a managed temperate mountain grassland in Austria, during 2015.
+Study site and methods: EC flux (Gill R3IA measurements sonic Aerodyne anemometer and miniQCL) were conducted at the FLUXNET site Neustift (AT-Neu), a mountain temperate managed grassland in Austria, during 2015.

 Funding for this research is provided by the Austrian National Science Fund, the Tyrolean Science Fund and the University of Innsbruck.
+FШF